predix-ui/predix-ui/_pages/develop/vis/multi-axis.md

 # Configuring a multi-axis chart

 In the "Introduction to configuring a chart", we introduced the `seriesConfig` property.
-To create a multi-axis chart, we'll return to this property:
+To create a multi-axis chart, we'll return to this property.
+This configuration produces a single axis chart:

 ```json
 {